 And here are the strings with UAD processing:

-I wanted the strings to sit in a place that was soft, yet powerful, and able to balance out the dry, warm synth saturation happening in front.
-I ran the close cello mic fairly hot through the Studer® A800 Multichannel Tape Recorder plug-in and all the strings and room L&R sent to a bus with the EMT® 250 Classic Electronic Reverb plug-in.
-I love the tone of the EMT 250!
-I also placed the Pultec Pro Legacy plug-in on the violins which brought out some nice body as well as some gentle air.
+I wanted the strings to feel soft, yet powerful, and able to balance out the dry synth saturation happening in front.
+I ran the close cello mic fairly hot through the Studer® A800 Multichannel Tape Recorder plug-in and all the strings and room L/R sent to a bus with the EMT® 250 Classic Electronic Reverb plug-in — I love the tone of the EMT 250!
+I also placed the Pultec Pro Legacy plug-in on the violins which brought out some nice body and a bit of air.

 For the main synth line, my focus was dancing around certain frequency ranges and playing with the distortion harmonically.
-To that end, I used heavy automation and a number of busses.
-The Precision Multiband plug-in was needed for the main channel because of how hard I pushed the automation settings.
+To that end, I used heavy automation and significant bus processing.
+Pushing the automation settings required use of the Precision Multiband on the main channel.
 I then sent the synth to the Softube® Bass Amp Room, the MXR Flanger/Doubler and the lovely Thermionic Culture Vulture plug-ins.

 Here is the synth part dry:

 And here is the synth with UAD processing:

 Automating the levels feeding the plug-ins — as well as the actual Culture Vulture controls — really helped to bring this part to life and add some exciting instability.